PhilipSnows/quartz/content/website/Guide.md

 **Catching up** to players with a high Magic Book Level (veterans) will be **almost as difficult for most whales** as it will be for you.
 Nobody escapes the grind.

-# 4-You Shall Whine About Matchmaking
+# You Shall Whine About Matchmaking

 ![](https://i.imgur.com/kUM8ljj.jpg)